 Annual Vinca Culture

-Periwinkle or creeping myrtle (Vinca minor) is a 6-inch, creeping perennial ground cover for partial to full shade.
+Common periwinkle or creeping myrtle (Vinca minor) is a 6-inch, creeping perennial ground cover for partial to full shade in USDA zones 4 through 9.
 This fine-textured evergreen spreads at a medium rate and is often used under shrubs and trees, as it doesn't climb up into the larger plants like ivy will.
 Periwinkle has a big flush of blue, purple or white flowers in spring, followed by sporadic flowering throughout the rest of the season.
 Both white-and-green and yellow-and-green variegated cultivars are available.
-Vinca minor is hardy to U.S. Department of Agriculture plant zone 4.

 Perennial Vinca Culture